mozilla/payments-env/README.md

 ## Updating images
 If you update the nginx image, run the command ``build-and-push.sh``.
 This will update the image and push it to docker hub.

+## CircleCI
+Test are run on circle ci for payments-env.
+Need to figure out how to run them regularly.